gitlabhq/gitlabhq/doc/ci/variables/README.md

 ### Storing regular expressions in variables

-It is possible to store a regular expression in a variable, to be used for pattern matching:
+It is possible to store a regular expression in a variable, to be used for pattern matching.
+The following example tests whether `$RELEASE` contains either the string `staging0` or the string `staging1`:

 ```yaml
 variables: